Ninetalesgh/dndcampaign/vault/database/spells.md

 The creature gains vulnerability to Fire damage.
 The creature takes 1d10 Fire damage (before vulnerability is applied) whenever it deals any Fire damage.
 This spell’s effects last until cured by Greater Restoration or similar magic.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the duration becomes 1 minute (concentration).
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the duration becomes 1 minute (concentration).
 On each of your turns until the spell ends, you can use your bonus action to force the target to repeat the Save, applying another effect of your choice to the target on a failure.
 - **Classes**: Druid
 *(Source: CS)*